DylanLRPollock/Monkey-Head-Project/docs/README.md

 Virtual Environment Setups

-SubOS: Requires 128GB storage and 8GB RAM per instance, configured through Hyper-V. Suitable for running isolated, specialized tasks alongside the primary AIOS environment.
+SubOS: A **Debian Trixie** environment with **Python 3.12** preinstalled.
+Requires 128GB storage and 8GB RAM per instance, suitable for running isolated, specialized tasks alongside the primary AIOS environment.

-NanoOS: A lighter version, utilizing Docker for containerized operations, allowing efficient task execution with minimal resource demands.

-NanoOS: Deployed using Python virtual environments, allocating fractional core processing power.
-Ideal for lightweight, background tasks that require minimal computational effort.
+NanoOS: A lightweight **Python 3.12** environment used for granular hardware interaction.
+It can run in Docker containers or Python virtual environments, allocating fractional core processing power for minimal overhead.

 Document Library: Key Summaries